 According to a

 A person can usually treat stress at home.
-According to the National Institute of Mental Health, some options include:
+According to the

 - Getting regular physical activity: Exercising for at least 30 minutes per day most days of the week may help relieve stress.
 Some examples of beneficial exercises include walking, cycling, and dancing.